InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

 {% tab title="Keycloak" %}
 ### Onyxia Login Theme

-We ship [a custom Login Keycloak theme](https://youtu.be/NrVuVXsbloA?si=fDCPpXUIpSlCHsYw\&t=405) with each version of Onyxia.
-You can dowload it [on the relase page](https://github.com/InseeFrLab/onyxia/releases).
-You will find specific instruction on how to load the theme in your onyxia instance [in this guide](https://docs.keycloakify.dev/deploying-your-theme).
-If you are using Helm for deploying Keycloak as instructed in the instalation guide[ here are the relevent lines](https://github.com/InseeFrLab/onyxia-ops/blob/35f86c848a3ddeef6bfe4a9a4f41e5d516eb66db/apps/keycloak/values.yaml#L60-L79) in the Onyxia-ops repo.
+Each version of Onyxia ships with [a custom Keycloak login theme](https://youtu.be/NrVuVXsbloA?si=fDCPpXUIpSlCHsYw\&t=405).
+You can download it from the [release page](https://github.com/InseeFrLab/onyxia/releases).
+Specific instructions for loading the theme in your Onyxia instance can be found [in this guide](https://docs.keycloakify.dev/deploying-your-theme).

-### Deciding wich claim of the Access Token to use as unique user identifier

-Onyxia needs to have an unique identifier for your users.
-To configure this you tell onyxia in wich claim of the Access Token issued by your provider onyxia should find the unique identifier. &#x20;

-It is nice to be able to use the `preffered_usename` as identifier however if you want to do so you must ensure that it matches the [RFC 1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names) that is to say that it contain only lowercase alphanumerical character and -.\
-\
-This is a pretty restrictive format.
-If you already have an existing userbase you can't use `preferred_username`, so you have two option, either configure a custom mapper in your keycloak instance so that a complying claim is generated on your access token, or simply use `"sub"`.
+If you are deploying Keycloak using Helm, as instructed in the installation guide, [here are the relevant lines](https://github.com/InseeFrLab/onyxia-ops/blob/35f86c848a3ddeef6bfe4a9a4f41e5d516eb66db/apps/keycloak/values.yaml#L60-L79) in the Onyxia-ops repository.

+### Choosing the Unique User Identifier Claim

+Onyxia requires a unique user identifier.
+You must specify which claim in the Access Token should be used for this purpose.

+Ideally, you can use `preferred_username` as an identifier, but this requires ensuring it complies with [RFC 1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-label-names).
+This means it must contain only lowercase alphanumeric characters and `-`.

+Since this format is restrictive, if you already have an existing user base, `preferred_username` may not be an option.
+In that case, you have two alternatives:
+- **Define a custom claim**: Configure a Keycloak mapper to generate an RFC 1123-compliant claim in the Access Token.
+- **Use `"sub"`**: This claim is guaranteed to be unique and always present, but ensure that the `sub` values comply with RFC 1123.

-On the other hand, if you are starting with no existing user you can define a rexept on the User Profile Attributes of "username" so that users are forced to pick a username that comply with the restrictions.
+If you are starting fresh with no existing users, you can enforce a regex pattern in the **User Profile Attributes** to require usernames that comply with the restriction.

-There are info on how to do so in [the installation guide](https://docs.onyxia.sh/admin-doc/readme/user-authentication) (search for the word "pattern").
+More details can be found in [the installation guide](https://docs.onyxia.sh/admin-doc/readme/user-authentication) (search for "pattern").

-### Getting specific instuction on how to configure Keycloak.
+### Configuring Keycloak

-Beyond what's explained in the installation guide, if you want more generic instruction on how to configure a Keycloak public Keycloak OIDC client like Onyxia you can refer to the following guide, it comes with a simple project to let you test your configuration.
+Beyond what's covered in the installation guide, if you need a more general tutorial on setting up a public Keycloak OIDC client like Onyxia, refer to the following guide.
+It includes a test project to validate your configuration.

-This guide is generic, in the context of Onyxia you here are the sugested substitutions:
+For Onyxia, use these substitutions in the guide:

 * **\<KC\_DOMAIN>**: `auth.lab.my-domain.net`
-* **\<KC\_RELATIVE\_PATH>:** `/auth`
+* **\<KC\_RELATIVE\_PATH>**: `/auth`
 * **\<REALM\_NAME>**: `datalab`
-* **\<APP\_DOMAIN>:** `datalab.my-domain.net`
+* **\<APP\_DOMAIN>**: `datalab.my-domain.net`
 * **\<BASE\_URL>**: `/`
 * **\<DEV\_PORT>**: `5173`

 {% embed url="https://docs.oidc-spa.dev/providers-configuration/keycloak" %}

-Here is an overview of what your onyxia values.yaml should look like:
+Here is an overview of what your Onyxia `values.yaml` should look like:

 {% code title="apps/onyxia/values.yaml" %}
 ```yaml